OpenArabicPE/journal_al-muqtabas/MajallatMuqtabas/readme.md

     - mark-up of authors with `<byline>`
 2. Text-image linking: while the links to the facsimiles can be automatically generated for each issue, establishing page breaks (`<pb>`) must be done manually for all 6.000+ of them

+# Scope of the project

+The purpose and scope of the project is to provide an open, collaborative, referencable, scholarly digital edition of Muḥammad Kurd ʿAlī's journal *al-Muqtabas*, which includes the full text, semantic mark-up, and digital imagery.

+The digital edition will be provided as TEI P5 XML with its own schema.
+All files are hosted on [GitHub](https://www.github.com)

+The project will open avenues for re-purposing code for similar projects, i.e. for transforming full-text transcriptions from some HTML or XML source, such as [*al-Maktaba al-Shamela*](http://www.shamela.ws), into TEI P5 XML, linking them to digital imagery from other open repositories, such as [HathiTrust](https://www.hathitrust.org), and generating a web display by, for instance, adapting the code base of [TEI Boilerplate](http://dcl.slis.indiana.edu/teibp/).
+The most likely candidate for such a follow-up project is Rashīd Riḍā's journal *al-Manār* ([full text from shamela](http://shamela.ws/index.php/book/6947), [imagery from hathitrust](http://catalog.hathitrust.org/Record/008882663),[imagery / PDFs from the Internet Archive](https://archive.org/details/almanaralmanar), which are linked from [*al-Maktaba al-Waqfiyya*](http://waqfeya.com/book.php?bid=7374)).

 # The journal *al-Muqtabas*

 Muḥammad Kurd ʿAlī published the monthly journal *al-Muqtabas* between 1906 and 1914(1916).
 The publication schedule followed the Muslim *hijrī* calendar and in the journal's third year (1908) publication moved from Cairo to Damascus after the Young Turk Revolution.